 Provider liabilities (Health only)

-Discussion of Annual Procedures

-Using the Repository

-The operational risk repository is a list of possible quantitative and qualitative procedures, including specific data elements, benchmarks and procedures from which analysts may select to use in their review of operational risk.

-Analysts are not expected to respond to all procedures, data or benchmark results listed in the repository.
-Rather, analysts and supervisors should use their expertise, knowledge of the insurer and professional judgement to tailor the analysis to address the specific risks of the insurer and document completion of the analysis.
-The repository is not an all-inclusive list of possible procedures.
+GENERAL GUIDANCE

+To assess operational risk, consider the procedures, data elements, metrics and benchmarks in this chapter.
+The following is not an all-inclusive list of possible procedures, data, or metrics.
 Therefore, risks identified for which no procedure is available should be analyzed by the state insurance department based on the nature and scope of the risk.

-In using procedures in the repository, analysts should review the results in conjunction with the Supervisory Plan and Insurer Profile Summary and the prior period analysis.

-Communication and/or coordination with other internal departments are a critical step in the overall risk assessment process and are a crucial consideration in the review of certain procedures in the repository.

-Analysts should also consider the insurer’s corporate governance which includes the assessment of the risk environment facing the insurer in order to identify current or prospective solvency risks, oversight provided by the board of directors and the effectiveness of management, including the code of conduct established by the board.

-The placement of the following data and procedures in the operational risk repository is based on “best fit.”
-Analysts should use their professional judgement in categorizing risks when documenting results of the analysis.
-Key insurance operations or lines of business, for example, may have related risks addressed in different repositories.
-Therefore, analysts may need to review other repositories in conjunction with operational risk.
+The placement of procedures, metrics and data within operational risk is based on “best fit.”
+Analysts should use their professional judgement in categorizing risks when documenting financial determinations of the analysis.
+For example, key insurance operations or lines of business may have related risks addressed in different risk categories.
+Therefore, analysts may need to review other risks in conjunction with operational risk.

+In conducting your analysis, utilize available tools in iSite+ such as financial profile reports, dashboards, investment snapshots, jumpstart reports, and other industry aggregated analysis.
+Consider also external tools such as rating agency reports, industry reports, and publicly available insurer information.

-Analysis Documentation: Results of operational risk analysis should be documented in Section III: Risk Assessment of the insurer.
+Analysts are not expected to document every procedure, data or benchmark result.
+Rather, analysts and supervisors should use their expertise, knowledge of the insurer and professional judgement to tailor the analysis to address the specific risks of the insurer and document the applicable details within the analysis.
+Results of operational risk analysis should be documented in Section III: Risk Assessment of the insurer.
 Documentation of the risk assessment analysis should be sufficiently robust to explain the risks and reflect the strengths and weaknesses of the insurer.
-Analysts are not expected to respond to procedures, data or benchmark results directly in the repository document.

-Quantitative and Qualitative Data and Procedures

-Operating Performance
+Results of operational risk analysis should be documented in Section III: Risk Assessment of the insurer.
+Documentation of the risk assessment analysis should be sufficiently robust to explain the risks and reflect the strengths and weaknesses of the insurer.

+Analysts should complete their operational risk assessment in conjunction with:

+A review of the Supervisory Plan and Insurer Profile Summary and the prior period analysis.

+Communication and/or coordination with other internal departments.

+The insurer’s corporate governance which includes the assessment of the risk environment facing the insurer in order to identify current or prospective solvency risks, oversight provided by the board of directors and the effectiveness of management, including the code of conduct established by the board.

+ANNUAL OPERATIONAL RISK ASSESSMENT